Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 The result will be a new file, `WBC_PCA.csv`, saved to the folder `Step4_Visualization`.

-**Note:** If you use this file as input for the [next tutorial](tutorial_image_classification), you will obtain slightly different results from those shown in the tutorial.
+**Note:** If you use this file as input for the [next tutorial](tutorial_image_classification), you will obtain slightly different results from those in the text.
 We are not sure why the results obtained from CellOrganizer for Docker outputs slightly different results from CellOrganizer for MATLAB; however, the differences should not be significant.
 {: .notice--info}

 That's it!
 You can now follow along the remainder of the tutorial, where we visualize the PCA results we just created.